FLC-QU-hep/CaloClouds-3/README.md

 The Shower Flow (to predict energy and hist per layer) is trained via the script [`scripts/training/ShowerFlow.py`](./scripts/training/ShowerFlow.py).

-The polynomial fits for the occupancy calculations are performed in [`scripts/occupancy_scale.ipynb`](./scripts/occupancy_scale.ipynb).
+The polynomial fits for the occupancy calculations are performed in [`scripts/training/calcluate_coef.ipynb`](./scripts/training/calcluate_coef.ipynb); or you can do calculations manually on the models produced.

-An outline of the sampling process for both CaloClouds II and CaloClouds II (CM) can be found in [`pointcloud/evaluation/generate.py`](./pointcloud/evaluation/generate.py).
+An outline of the sampling process for CaloClouds 3 can be found in [`scripts/generate.py`](./scripts/generate.py).

 ---

 The training dataset is available under the link: https://syncandshare.desy.de/index.php/s/XfDwx33ryERwPdi

-But if you are connected to `beegfs` you can also find the relevant goodies in Anatolii's directories.
+But if you are connected to `/data/dust` at DESY you can also find the relevant goodies in the `ilc`'s group directories;
 For example;
-`/beegfs/desy/user/akorol/data/calo-clouds/hdf5/high_granular_grid/train/10-90GeV_x36_grid_regular_524k_float32.hdf5`
+`/data/dust/group/ilc/sft-ml/datasets/sim-E1261AT600AP180-180/`

 Also, if you would be interested in generating some data, useful code can be found at [`gitlab.desy.de/ftx-sft/generative/data_production`](https://gitlab.desy.de/ftx-sft/generative/data_production).